morepath/dectate/doc/usage.rst

 Here are some features of Dectate:

-* Decorator-based configuration -- users declare things by using Python decorators on functions and classes: we call these *directives*, which issue configuration *actions*.
+* Decorator-based configuration -- users declare things by using Python decorators on functions and classes: we call these decorators *directives*, which issue configuration *actions*.

 * Dectate detects conflicts between configuration actions in user code and reports what pieces of code are in conflict.